For your backyard chickens to stay healthy, they need a complete and well-balanced diet. So, what do backyard chickens eat?

 - Green potato peels

-It is likely that your backyard chickens will go overboard once you factor them into the equation regarding leftovers as well as other treats.
-While this behavior can be moderated in humans, in chickens or other domestic animals it can prove an exercise in futility.
+While this behavior can be moderated in humans, chickens, or other domestic animals, it can prove an exercise in futility.

 Do you have to supply your chickens with water?